 Don’t Forget About Nutrition and Healing Aids for Gynecomastia Scar Tissue Healing

 During your follow-up appointment with your gynecomastia surgeon, you will be given tips on how to eat and rest to make the most of your surgical recovery.
 You will be taught which foods to choose for the most nutritional benefit.
 These include protein rich foods and those high in vitamins and minerals.

 You may also be given a list of supplements to take to aid with healing.
 These can improve your blood circulation, make for faster healing, and treat your scarring after Gynecomastia surgery so that they are less noticeable over time.

 Some of the vitamins and supplements you may be recommended to take include Vitamin A, Vitamin C, Zinc, and Bromelain.

 After your male breast reduction surgery is complete, and you have fully healed, your chest will yield a more masculine appearance.

 If you have taken the time to find a skilled gynecomastia surgeon, you should have a symmetrical chest with nearly hidden scars.
-For some men, the scars are completely invisible for natural looking results.
+For some men, the scarring after Gynecomastia surgery are completely invisible for natural looking results.

 Your results may vary, but you can get a good idea about the results you can expect by scheduling a consultation with a gynecomastia surgeon.

-Now that you know more about gyno surgery and the resulting scarring, you have a decision to make.
+Now that you know more about scarring after Gynecomastia surgery, you have a decision to make.
 Would you rather live with your condition as it is right now?
 Excessive breast growth can lead to psychological distress as you begin feeling different than your peers.
 Some cases of male gynecomastia can come with discomfort or downright pain.

 Or would you rather have your excess breast tissue reduced, even if it means a few tiny scars?